 Right from the beginning we were looking for new opportunities.
 When a client couldn’t afford marketing with us, but was looking for English classes, Georgina stepped in and taught the class.
 When people didn’t have the budget for marketing, we started offering training to help people do it for themselves, while still generating income.
 When opportunities came up outside our comfort zone, such as marketing Specsavers in Costa Blanca and Mallorca, we grabbed them with both hands.
 The key is not to be afraid of change – it is inevitable and can be great.
 Innovate wherever possible – trying new things can be great for promotion and motivation and can have unexpected benefits.

 - We stayed motivated

 Motivation is tough when you have your own business and let’s be honest, some days you just can’t be bothered.
 However, we have always had established working hours which we strictly follow, plus a dedicated work space to do the tasks in.
 We are planners and love lists, so every day we have clear tasks to achieve and tick them off the list for a sense of satisfaction.
 Even when it was quiet, we’d set deadlines for ourselves to keep us on track and also reward ourselves when we’ve achieved a lot.
 Something which we find very motivating, is to take time off to enjoy when we’re not so busy, or have a long lunch when we’ve completed a project.
 There needs to be a payoff after all the challenges of working for yourself!!

 If we can do it, so can you!
 Believe in yourself, be positive, set realistic objectives and work to them in a planned and practical way and you can achieve a great deal!
-Best of luck and if you need advice, planning, or practical help to deal with COVID-19 please get in touch, we’d happy to share our insights and knowledge to help you hang on in there.
+Best of luck and if you need advice, planning, or practical help please get in touch, we’d happy to share our insights and knowledge to help you create a successful business.